 Stats will never provide a complete picture, of all visitor activity, consistently.
 If you want complete statistics, you're going to have to make them yourself, based upon visitor logs or meters, like FlagCounter, SiteMeter, and StatCounter.

-Alternately, instead of obsessing with the details, why not spend more time working on the blog, and improving what is needed?
+Alternately, instead of worrying about the details, why not spend more time working on the blog - and improve what is needed?
 More publishing, less worrying.